dlcs/dlcs-net/DLCS.Mock/Generated-Docs/PortalUser.md

 ### role

-List of Role URIs that the user has
+List of Role URIs that the user has.
+(List of possible roles to be provided).
+These roles should not be confused with the roles associated with images and authservices, which govern the interactions that end users can have with your image resources.
+These PortalUser roles govern the actions that your handful of registered DLCS back end users can perform in the portal.

 |domain|range|readonly|writeonly|